How Astrology Helped Me Get Over The Friend Who Ghosted Me

 I don't remember the first time Ana* read me or sent me my horoscope, but I can remember how the horoscopes she shared with me made me feel: comforted, and at peace with myself.

-Ana was the first friend I made at university, and as a very nervous first year who had just moved from California to New York City alone, I was grateful to have met someone who seemed to be on the same wavelength as me, who I felt like I had a deep connection with right off the bat.
+Ana was the first friend I made in college, and as a very nervous freshman who had just moved from California to New York City alone, I was grateful to have met someone who seemed to be on the same wavelength as me, who I felt like I had a deep connection with right off the bat.

 Before her, the horoscope blurbs I’d read in the back of teen magazines weren’t enough to convince me astrology was really my thing.
 But not only did Ana make me understand that astrology was about so much more than predicting where you'll meet your next crush, she also had a way of believing in things that would make anyone else believe in them, too.
 It's really because of her that I know anything about why my moon sign and rising sign matter, or what a retrograde even is.